 Isotretinoin (known in the oral form as Accutane) is now available in medications carrying different brand names such as Sotret, Myorisan, Claravis, Absorica, Amnesteem, and others.

 Isotretinoin is effective at addressing nearly all causes of acne, from systemic to superficial, but the therapy lasts for months.
 In most cases, the patient is supposed to take a pill containing Isotretinoin at least once to twice a day for five or six months.

 Due to the systemic and long-term effect of Isotretinoin, it's not recommended for pregnant women, but because it offers systemic changes, Isotretinoin is usually very effective.
 Most people end up with clear skin, completely and permanently - even those who suffer from more severe acne.
 Isotretinoin oral medications have a slew of potential adverse effects though, from chapped lips to joint pains, so it's definitely not for everyone.

 Usually, a medication intended to send you frequently to the bathroom as a way to get rid of excess water, spironolactone has also been shown to have positive effects in treating cystic acne in women.

-Stress and fatigue are very connected to our level and composition of hormones, and this is especially important when it comes to cystic acne.
-Try to avoid stressful situations and keep a healthy lifestyle, with less coffee, plenty of sleep and moderate exercise.
+It's not all about over-the-counter products and medications.
+Stress and fatigue are connected to our level and composition of hormones, and this is especially important when it comes to cystic acne.
+To avoid hormonal fluctuations, keep away from stressful situations and keep a healthy lifestyle, with less coffee, plenty of sleep, and moderate exercise.

 Additionally, keeping a healthy, balanced, and relaxed lifestyle helps too.
-Such homeostasis will help you keep your hormones balanced, and will reduce, or even prevent cystic acne breakouts.
+Such homeostasis will help you keep your hormones balanced and will reduce, or even prevent, future breakouts.
 Finally, remember that cystic acne can leave long-term or even lifelong scarring.
-Whatever you do - don't pop them.
+So, whatever you do - don't pop them.